VassilyDev/BaseStation/README.md

 The latest production based on release of the Master branch is 1.2.1:

-* Supports both the Arduino Uno and Arduino Mega
+* Supports only Arduino Mega!
 * Built-in configuration for both the original Arduino Motor Shield as well as a Pololu MC33926 Motor Shield
 * Built-in configuration and support of Ethernet Shields (for use with Mega only)
 * Support for HC05/HC06 bluetooth module on Serial1